Trevor Denbow: Professional career

-After going unselected in the 2022 NFL Draft, Denbow was signed by the Indianapolis Colts as an undrafted free agent, being given a contract that included $10,000 guaranteed and a $15,000 signing bonus.
+After going unselected in the 2022 NFL draft, Denbow was signed by the Indianapolis Colts as an undrafted free agent, being given a contract that included $10,000 guaranteed and a $15,000 signing bonus.
 He survived roster cuts and was named to the final roster in August, but was shortly afterwards placed on injured reserve.
 He was designated for return on October 26 and was activated five days later.
 Denbow made his NFL debut in the Colts' week nine loss to the New England Patriots, appearing on 16 special teams snaps.
 He was waived on November 22, and re-signed to the practice squad.
 He signed a reserve/future contract on January 9, 2023.

+On January 8, 2024, Denbow signed a one-year contract extension with the Colts.
+In Week 8 against the Houston Texans, Denbow suffered a severe knee injury in the opening kickoff.
+After the injury revealed damage to his ACL, MCL, and other components of his knee, Denbow was placed on injured reserve on October 28, 2024.

 Personal life

 Denbow is the grandson of Don Denbow, who served as mayor of Corsicana, was a star football player at SMU, and was a first-round draft choice of the Los Angeles Dodgers.
-He is the son-in-law of Monica Aldama, head cheer coach at Navarro College and star of the Netflix docuseries Cheer.
+He is the son-in-law of Monica Aldama, head cheer coach at Navarro College and focus of the Netflix docuseries Cheer.